Hose (clothing): History

 Since the 13th century, hose were already known to have been worn in Europe; these were tights that stretch from waist to feet.
 The outline of the legs were conspicuously shown, with the groin area sometimes covered by a material called a codpiece.
 However, unlike modern tights, these hose were not elastic; they were laced to the doublet to keep them taut.

-During the 14th century, medieval hose were made of wool and were made to fit tightly.
+During the 14th century, medieval hosen were made of wool and were made to fit tightly.
 Towards the end of the century traders and shopkeepers wore coloured hose.
 Some people did away with wearing shoes and instead wore hose that had leather soles sewn under the foot section, this part of the hose being the same colour as the rest of the leggings.
-Brighter hose seem to be more prominent by the late 14th century, and seem to more resemble trousers that was held up with rope-belts at the waist; hose were sometimes tied directly to the doublet.
+Brighter hosen seem to be more prominent by the late 14th century, and seem to more resemble trousers that was held up with rope-belts at the waist; hose were sometimes tied directly to the doublet.

-15th century hose were often made particolored or mi-parti, having each leg having a different colour, or even one leg made of two colors.
-These early hose were footed, in the manner of modern tights, and were open from the crotch to the leg.
+15th century hose were often made particolored or mi-parti, each leg having a different colour, or even one leg made of two colors.
+These early hosen were footed, in the manner of modern tights, and were open from the crotch to the leg.
 When very short doublets were in fashion, codpieces were added to cover the front opening.

 By the 16th century, hose had separated into two garments: upper hose or breeches and nether hose or stockings.
 When hunting in the Scottish Highlands, James V wore "heland tartane" hose.
+In February 1591, a pair of long black silk hose was made for James VI to wear with a masque costume of black taffeta.

 From the mid-16th to early 17th centuries, a variety of styles of hose were in fashion.
 Popular styles included: